-Company anticipates its annual net cash outlay for these properties will be approximately \$700,000 less than its net cash outlay to Belo Investment in 2011.
-The Company also recorded a liability of \$800,000 for deferred capital improvements to a property retained by Belo Corp.
-In addition, the Company and Belo Corp. co-own certain investments in third-party businesses unrelated to the LLC.
-A. H. Belo's aggregate investment in these third party businesses was approximately \$3,462,000.
+The Company and Belo Corp. co-own certain investments in third-party businesses.
+A. H. Belo's aggregate investment in these third party businesses was approximately \$3,860,812.

 The Company is not aware of any other related person transactions that would require disclosure.